 Desmond steps up to the plate, being perfectly willing to use a handgun after a foe mocks him for just using a blade.
 So he kills him and takes his gun, allowing the player a taste of just what an assassin of Desmond's caliber can do with a semi-auto pistol.
 And when that proves inefficient, he whips out the Apple of Eden, Old-Altair style.

 Theseus breaks off direct combat to snipe Kratos and calls up minotaurs to aid him.
-Perseus reflects light with his shield into Kratos' eyes.
+Perseus turns himself invisible and reflects light with his shield into Kratos' eyes.
 Hercules calls up troops to aid him and throws chunks of the battlefield at Kratos.

 The Amazon from Pro Wrestling is notorious for this.
 Some of the moves he uses to fight the other wrestlers include biting them, choking them and stabbing them with a fork.

-In what might be a Take That against protagonists such as Leon from Resident Evil 4, Isaac from Dead Space wouldn't know "finesse" if it tried to claw his face off.
-Everything from frenzied curb stomping to strangulation while beating his victim around the head with a gun, the man can and WILL take any advantage offered in melee.
-Of course, when fighting a bunch of zombies, the idea of 'rules of combat' go out the window, but Isaac still qualifies by virtue of the sheer brutality he gets up to.
+Isaac Clarke from Dead Space wouldn't know "finesse" if it tried to claw his face off.
+Everything from frenzied curb stomping to strangulation while beating his victim around the head with a gun, the man can and will take any advantage offered in melee.
+Of course, when fighting a bunch of zombies, the idea of "rules of combat" go out the window, but Isaac still qualifies by virtue of the sheer brutality he gets up to.

 Isaac is less about brutality than panic-flailing.
 He is understandably freaked out by what's going on, and when attacked, he flails, panics, then gets a temporary advantage and freaks out, killing his opponent.
 Isaac is an engineer in a bad situation, he doesn't have any techniques or experience in that would help him; in essence, he fights dirty because he has no reasonable alternative.